lborg019/alain.xyz/portfolio/blog/raw-vulkan/index.md

 And languages such as:

 - [C](https://vulkan.lunarg.com/) - The officially supported language for Vulkan.

 - [C++](https://github.com/khronosgroup/vulkan-hpp) - Through [**Vulkan-Hpp**](https://github.com/KhronosGroup/Vulkan-Hpp) the official Vulkan C++ library.

-- [Rust](https://github.com/tomaka/vulkano) - Through [**Volkano**](https://github.com/tomaka/vulkano), an intuitive Rust wrapper with a heavy focus on compile time safety.
+- [Rust](https://github.com/tomaka/vulkano) - Through [**Vulkano**](https://github.com/tomaka/vulkano), an intuitive Rust wrapper with a heavy focus on compile time safety.

 - [Python](https://github.com/bglgwyng/pyVulkan) - Through [**pyVulkan**](https://github.com/bglgwyng/pyVulkan), a Python FFI to the C implementation of Vulkan.

-I've prepared a [repo](http://github.com/alaingalvan/raw-vulkan) with a some C++ examples.
-We're going to walk through writing the simplest Vulkan app possible, a program that creates a triangle, processes it with a shader, and displays it on a window.
+I've prepared a [Github Repo](http://github.com/alaingalvan/raw-vulkan) with all the code we'll be going over; We're going to walk through writing the simplest Vulkan app possible, a program that creates a triangle, processes it with a shader, and displays it on a window.

-In the processes we'll clarify exactly what it will take to build a low level graphics abstraction that we can build on top of.

 ## Setup